 Consider healthy protein choices and fruit instead of homemade syrup made with high fructose corn syrup.

-What’s your favorite waffle toppings?
+What are your favorite waffle toppings?